Wine color or the glass shape can change your wine appreciation. What about music choice at a wine event?

 The perceived sweetness of the Chenin blanc decreased when the music sequence went from sweet to sour.
 The perceived sourness increased when the music sequence went from sweet to sour and decreased when it went from sour to sweet.
 Amazing!

-The researchers however wondered if these effects on perceived taste intensities were linked to a cognitive integration between the sound and taste functions in the brain or simply due to the integration between wine pleasantness and music.
+The researchers wondered, however, if these effects on perceived taste intensities were linked to a cognitive integration between the sound and taste functions in the brain.
+Another hypothesis is that these effects are simply due to the integration between wine pleasantness and music.
 They suggested to replicate the research with fMRI and observe activity changes in the primary cortex of the tasters.
 Hmm…not easy to accomplish.